The List Square Coloring Conjecture fails for bipartite planar graphs and their line graphs: Introduction

-Kim, Kwon, and Park (2015) and Dai, Wang, Yang, and Yu (2018)~\cite{Dai-Wang-Yang-Yu-2018} posed the following problems in their papers about chromatic-choosability of claw-free graphs and line graphs.
-In this paper, we answer their problems negatively (for $k=2$) by giving a family of line graphs of subcubic planar graphs.
-In particular, the smallest one is a planar cubic graph of order $12$. \begin{alphprob}{\rm (\cite{Kim- Kwon-Park-2015})} \end{alphprob}
+Kim, Kwon, and Park (2015) and Dai, Wang, Yang, and Yu (2018)~\cite{Dai-Wang-Yang-Yu-2018} posed the following problems in their paper about chromatic-choosability of claw-free graphs and line graphs.
+In this paper, we answer their problems negatively, for $k=2$, by giving several families of line graphs (see Theorems~\ref{thm:claw-free:cubic:prism},~\ref{thm:line:generalized:P:bipartite}, and~\ref{thm:line:generalized:P:planar}).
+In particular, we show that there are line (claw-free) graphs $G$ such that $G^2$ is not chromatic-choosable and $\chi(G^2) - \Delta(G^2)/2$ is sufficiently large (see Corollary~\ref{cor:square:graph:maximum-degree-chromatic}). \begin{alphprob}{\rm (\cite{Kim- Kwon-Park-2015})} \end{alphprob}

 \begin{alphprob}{\rm (\cite{Dai-Wang-Yang-Yu-2018})} \end{alphprob}